Transition metal carbyne complex

 Transition metal carbyne complexes are organometallic compounds with a triple bond between carbon and the transition metal.
 This triple bond consists of a σ-bond and two π-bonds.
 The HOMO of the carbyne ligand interacts with the LUMO of the metal to create the σ-bond.
 The two π-bonds are formed when the two HOMO orbitals of the metal back-donate to the LUMO of the carbyne.
-They are also called metal alkylidynes—the carbon is a carbyne ligand.
+They are also called metal alkylidynes—the organic fragment containing the carbon bonded to the metal is a carbyne ligand.
 Such compounds are useful in organic synthesis of alkynes and nitriles.
-They have been the focus on much fundamental research.
+They have been the focus of much fundamental research.

 Synthesis

 Transition metal carbyne complexes are most common for the early transition metals, especially niobium, tantalum, molybdenum, tungsten, and rhenium.
 They can also have low-valence metals as well as high-valence metals.

 Protonation of a Re(I) vinylidene complex to give the corresponding cationic Re(V) carbyne derivative.

 The first Fischer carbyne complex was reported in 1973.
 Two years later in 1975, the first "Schrock carbyne" was reported.

 Many high-valent carbyne complexes have since been prepared, often by dehydrohalogenation of carbene complexes.
 Alternatively, amino-substituted carbyne ligands sometimes form upon protonation of electron-rich isonitrile complexes.
 Similarly, O-protonation of μ_{3}-CO ligands in clusters gives hydroxycarbyne complexes.
 Vinyl ligands have been shown to rearrange into carbyne ligands.
 Addition of electrophiles to vinylidene ligands also affords carbyne complexes.